 Since my oldest daughter's birth in 2006, I have had an adorable daughter with very long and thick hair.
 A few days ago we actually found a photo of the back of her hair when she was about six or seven months old.
-It was at least two inches down her back (though in the form of a "tail").
-I would show you, but that would require using the scanner...
+The picture below is moments before her first haircut when she was 14 months old.

 Big Sis's long, thick hair made her look much older than she was for the first three years of her life.
 The fact that she didn't have any teeth until about 14 months likely confused some people.
 Eventually, the hair got in the way of using the bathroom, and we cut off about six inches around age 3 1/2.
 It wasn't that noticable because she was still so short, and her hair still went past the middle of her back.

 For nearly six years I have found much of my daughter's identity in unworthy things.